elmortem/assetfinder/AssetFinder/Assets/AssetScout/Documentation.md

 B. Missing References:
 - Verify the asset exists in the project
-- Check if the asset is actually used
+- Check if the asset is actually used in your project
 - Rebuild the cache and try again

 C. Performance:
-- Large projects may require longer initial cache building
+- Large projects may require longer initial cache building time
 - Regular rebuilds are faster than force rebuilds
 - Consider rebuilding cache after major project changes

 For additional support or bug reports, please create an issue on the project's GitHub repository.

 *Note: This documentation is part of the Asset Scout package.
-All rights reserved.
-Last updated: January 2025.*
+All rights reserved.*